manzt/trevorma.nz/posts/001-be-assertive.md

 assert(x > 0, "x must be positive");
 ```

-It marks a part of the program with the programmer's deeper
-understanding or assumptions — things they believe to be true but that aren't
+It marks the programmer's deeper understanding about `x` — what they assume to
-easily expressed with (or visible to) the type system.
+be true but isn't easily expressed with (or visible to) types.

-After the line above runs, we _know_ `x` is positive.
+After the line above runs, we _know_ that `x` is positive.
 If it
 weren't, the assertion would fail and the program would error immediately.
 This kind of check can simplify the code that follows and make it easier to
 reason about, both for humans and for static analysis tools.